instana/nginx-tracing/README.md

 ## Disclaimer

 *Instana NGINX tracing is currently a technology preview.
-Any use of this technical preview, especially in production, is not supported!*
+It is, however, very close to be GA, so you can already use it in production (many already do), and we will provide support for it.*

 We reserve ourselves the right to make it better and easier before releasing the functionality for General Availability.